Oklahoma County residents, it’s time to mark June 28 on your calendar.

-Advocates are critical of the county plan’s to build a 1,800-bed facility, saying that officials could build a smaller jail and use the savings to expand mental health and drug treatment services.
+Advocates are critical of the county’s plans to build an 1,800-bed facility, saying that officials could build a smaller jail and use the savings to expand mental health and drug treatment services.
 The current jail had an average daily population of 1,675 in March.

 The new jail would cost approximately $300 million, short of the $260 million the bond proposes.
 In previous meetings, county officials floated around the idea of American Rescue Plan funds to pay for part of a new jail.
 The federal government has since stipulated that COVID-19 relief funds cannot be used to build detention facilities.